Steering an online businesses without metrics at hand is like flying an aircraft without a dashboard.

 LTV is a cornerstone metric to assess your overall performance.
 If LTV is lower than CPI or CPA, your business is definitely loss-making.
 You spend more to acquire new users than you earn from them over the time they use your app.

-To find this metric, go to Report constructor → Metrics → LTV.
+To find this metric, go to Report builder → Metrics → LTV.
 You can measure it after app installation or attribution.

 Return on Investment (ROI)